Chris Petersen has the Huskies (and Crimson Tide) right where he wants them

 “We’re extremely excited to be going,” Washington coach Chris Petersen said.
 “But we’re not so thrilled about the matchup.”

-In continued during the buildup in Atlanta, right from the very first news conference.
+It continued during the buildup in Atlanta, right from the very first news conference.

 “I knew about their offense and I knew about their defense,” Petersen said of Alabama.
 “Then I put on their special teams, and I got more depressed.”